letallbewell/Shrodinger_Equation-Finite_Difference_Solutions/README.md

 where $h$ is the grid spacing.

-The differntial equation can now be converted into a matrix eigen value problem as finding the eigen values of the matrix $H =D2 + V$. $D2$ is created by rolling $[-2, 1, 0,...,0, 1]$ across the rows and $V$ is the diagonal matrix created from the potential evaluated on the grid.
+The differential equation can now be converted into a matrix eigenvalue problem by finding the eigenvalues of the matrix $H =D2 + V$. $D2$ is created by rolling $[-2, 1, 0,...,0, 1]$ across the rows, and $V$ is the diagonal matrix constructed from the potential evaluated on the grid.

-The numerical solutions start to diverge from the analytic solutions for higher quantum numbers because their oscillatory behaviour will eventually break the resolution power of the grid.
-You can reduce $h$ or use a higher order Finite Difference approximation to combat this.
-Decreasing $h$ too much will cause problem because of the increase in floating poitn approximation error, but the Finite Difference approximation error will go down.
+The numerical solutions start to diverge from the analytic solutions for higher quantum numbers because their oscillatory behavior will eventually break the resolution power of the grid.
+You can reduce $h$ or use a higher-order Finite Difference approximation to combat this.
+Decreasing $h$ too much is not desirable because the floating point approximation error will increase, but the Finite Difference approximation error will go down.
 We can always operate in a sweet spot for solving elementary problems.
 See [a seminar report](https://drive.google.com/file/d/1DIg4EB0zVfoEOu_4VoJFeTKqtzHaXho8/view?usp=sharing) I did in the past for a little bit more detail.

 ### Infinite Potential Well